agent18/agent18.github.io/_posts/2017-01-14-how-I-cured-my-rsi.markdown

 #### **Conclusion**
 I believe I have come a long way with the RSI, KP, and BP.
 I feel like I am young again.
 Today, I skipped every alternate step in the stairs from the third floor, just like when I was a kid.
 As I speak of it, I realize a growing pain in my knee, I wonder if thats real?
 I am not too worried about it.
 And two days later I continue writing this paragraph, "what pain?", I asked!

+#### **Update**
+5/02/2017
+I have been sitting for about an hour eating and watching youtube.
+I come back and plan that I am going to write Baam NP in a few minutes!

 #### **0ther links and success stories**
 [http://aaroniba.net/articles/tmp/how-i-cured-my-rsi-pain.html][aaroniba]
 [http://pradeep90.github.io/Curing-RSI.html][stm]